russelsantos19/100-days-of-code/log.md

 **Thoughts**:     I wonder how long it takes to fixed an error to a very big project?

 **Link(s) to work**: [Veterinary Website](https://bitbucket.org/russelsantos/vets-vue/branch/dev)

+### Day 70: September 05, 2020 Saturday

+**Today's Progress**:   I've finished the patient profile creation component based on the requirements.
+It's almost finished since I just copy the code from clinic profile creation component.
+I just added new field and remove other fields.

+**Thoughts**:     It's getting easier because I'm now familiar with it.
+I think the thrilling part of programming is you always learn something new.
+I also thought of make one component for these 'profile creation' components.
+Since they are all the same, I just pass a prop to the component and the component will display the field I want to display through props.
+Will it work?

+**Link(s) to work**: [Veterinary Website](https://bitbucket.org/russelsantos/vets-vue/branch/dev)